14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the group owner to school for the file hello
+a script that sets the permissions to the file as Owner: no permission at all Group: no permission at allOther users: all the permissions